daniellerch/daniellerch.github.io/stego/blog/lsb-en.md

 <br>
-## Embedding the information with LSB *matching*
+## Information embedding with LSB matching

-LSB *matching* is a technique that, from the point of view of the value of the LSB, offers the same results as LSB *replacement*.
-However, this technique does not introduce the statistical anomalies that the LSB *replacement* introduces, so it is the recommended way of embedding information in the LSB.
+LSB matching is a technique that, from the point of view of the value of the LSB, offers the same results as LSB replacement.
+However, this technique does not introduce the statistical anomalies that the LSB replacement introduces, so it is the recommended way of embedding information in the LSB.

-Let's go back to the previous example to see how information would be embedded using LSB *matching*.
+Let's go back to the previous example to see how information would be embedded using LSB matching.
 Recall that we used the following values:

 | 160 | 60 | 53 | 128 | 111 | 43 | 84 | 125 |